-How many anxious looks I gave to the head of the clearing as the fire increased, and large pieces of burning pine began to fall through the boarded ceiling, about the lower rooms where we were at work.
-The children I had kept under a large dresser in the kitchen, but it now appeared absolutely necessary to remove them to a place of safety. expose the young, tender things to the direful cold was almost as bad as leaving them to the mercy of At last I hit upon a plan to keep them from freezing.
+How many anxiou hoks I gave to the head of the clearing as the fir wree of, and large pieces of burning pine began to fall through the boarded ceiling, about the lower rooms where we were at The children I had kept under a large dresser work. in the kitchen, but it now appeared absolutely necessary to remove them to a place of safety.
+To expose the young, tender things to the direful cold was almost as bad as leaving them to the mercy of At last I hit upon a plan to keep them the fire. from freezing.
 I emptied all the clothes out of a large, deep chest of drawers, and dragged the empty drawers up the hill; these I lined with blankets, and placed a child in each drawer, covering it well over with the bedding, giving to little Agnes the charge of the baby to hold between her knees, and keep well covered until help should arrive.
-Ah, how long it seemed coming!
+Ah, how long it seemed coming !

-The roof was now burning like a brush-heap, and, unconsciously, the child and I were working under a shelf, upon which were deposited several pounds of gunpowder which had been procured for blasting a well, as all our water had to be brought up hill from the lake.
-This gunpowder was in a stone jar, secured by a paper stopper; the shelf upon which it stood was on fire, but it was utterly forgotten by me at the time; and even afterwards, when my husband was working on the burning loft over it.
+The roof was now burning like a brush-heap, and, unconsciously, the child and I were working under a shelf, upon which were deposited sever the mds of gunpowder which had been procured for blasting a well, as all our water had to be brought up hill from the lake.
+This gunpowder was in a stone jar, secured by a paper stopper; the shelf upon which it stood was on fire, but it was utterly forgotten by me at the time; and even afterwards, when me usband was working on the burning lawyer it.